faraz176/Email_Spam_Classifier/README.md

 # Email_Spam_Classifier

+About:
-An email spam classifier using Logistic Regression
+An email spam classifier using Logistic Regression along with using classification metrics to find the best model possible.